UN Rights Chief Warns World Risks 'Dystopian Future'

-Geneva: The UN rights chief warned Monday that the world needed to change paths to avoid a future filled with military escalation, repression, disinformation, deepening inequality and rampant climate change.
+The UN rights chief warned on Monday that the world needed to change paths to avoid a future filled with military escalation, repression, disinformation, deepening inequality and rampant climate change.

 Opening a session of the United Nations Human Rights Council in Geneva, Volker Turk stressed that "we are at a fork in the road".